 Scenario: Not interested in having all the work be marked as Planned at the beginning of tax season?
 Here is an effective method to push the work out to its due date and pull in when you ready to start.

-- Create your Work.
+Create your Work.
 Create all your tax work to start and be due on the same date at the end of tax season (e.g. April 15th).
-By doing this, all your tax work will be in Karbon with a status of “Planned” and all your Tasks will sit in the “Later” period of your To-do list.
+By doing this, all your tax work will be in Karbon with a status of “Planned” and the Work Items will sit in the “To Plan” bucket of My Week.

-- Update your status to get started.
+Update your status to get started.
 When you’re ready to start a particular piece of work—perhaps because your client has provided you with their documentation—go to that work item and update the status to “In Progress”.
 Alternatively, just complete a Task and Karbon will update the work item to In Progress.
-This will update the work start date to be today’s date, and bring all the Work Tasks into the To-do period, “Today”.
+This will update the work start date to today’s date.